ProvableHQ/leo/docs/rfc/001-initial-strings.md

 - [ ] is_whitespace - Returns `true` if the `char` has the `White_Space` property.
 - [ ] to_digit - Converts the `char` to the given `radix` format.

-This code sample illustrates 3 ways of defining characters: character literal, escaped symbol and unicode escapes as hex.
+This code sample illustrates 3 ways of defining characters: character literal, escaped symbol and Unicode escapes as hex.

 ```js
 function main() -> [char; 5] {